delexw/mcpware/README.md

 **How it works**: mcpware runs inside a Docker container and launches other MCP servers (which can be Docker containers or npm packages) as child processes.
 This is why it needs access to the Docker socket - to create and manage Docker containers for backends like the GitHub MCP server.

+**Important limitation**: Currently, mcpware only supports launching backend MCP servers that run inside Docker containers.
+Backend servers cannot run directly on the host machine.
+This is because mcpware itself runs in a Docker container and uses Docker-in-Docker to manage backends.
+Support for host-based backends may be added in future versions.

 ## Quick Start

 ```bash